Skip to main content

 • Information about the principal refugee applicant and the sponsors

-• A checklist of needs that includes both financial assistance and settlement assistance.
-On this checklist, each item must be assigned to at least one member of the sponsorship group.
+• A checklist of needs covering both financial and settlement assistance, with each item assigned to at least one sponsorship group member.

-• Details about housing, available support (sponsorship group members and settlement agencies), plans for special needs and plans for supporting members of the family who could arrive within the One Year Window of Opportunity
+• Details on housing, available support (from group members and settlement agencies), plans for any special needs, and support plans for family members who might arrive within the One Year Window of Opportunity

-Groups of Five and Community Sponsors need to provide more information in their settlement plan than Sponsorship Agreement Holders, as their settlement plan is also used as a financial assessment by IRCC (section E of the form).
+Groups of Five and Community Sponsors need to provide more details in their settlement plan than Sponsorship Agreement Holders, as IRCC also uses it for financial assessment (section E of the form).

-Note: The settlement plan should be used as a guide, knowing that circumstances may change and need to be revised and updated to incorporate these changes during the settlement period.
+Note: The settlement plan serves as a guide, but it may need updates as circumstances change during the settlement period.

 For more information